 All new and readmitted students confirm their acceptance with a \$250 enrollment deposit.
 The enrollment deposit is refundable when the student is no longer enrolled as long as other student account balances have been paid.
-The enrollment deposit is required whether the student is a resident student or not.
+The enrollment deposit is required for both resident and commuter students.